teamplify/teamplify-runner/README.md

   production-ready.
-However, if you plan to use it, we strongly recommend that you add the address of Teamplify's server to the [SPF record](http://www.openspf.org/SPF_Record_Syntax) of the domain used in the `address_from` setting, to prevent Teamplify emails from being marked as spam.
+However, if you plan to use it, we strongly recommend that you add the address of Teamplify's server to the [SPF record](http://www.openspf.org/SPF_Record_Syntax) of the domain used in the `address_from` setting to prevent Teamplify emails from being marked as spam.
 Or, you can configure Teamplify to use an external SMTP server by providing its hostname instead of `builtin_smtp` and configuring other SMTP connection settings below;